Do you want to know how to organise your writing?

 This reduction also lends greater weight to the included interviewees, and it gives me room to analyse what they said.

-While writing A Handbook for the Productive Writer, I simplified my work by reducing what I’ve discovered about productivity into 33 digestible strategies.
+While writing The Savvy Writer’s Guide to Productivity, I simplified my work by reducing what I’ve discovered about productivity into 33 digestible strategies.